Christmas Lights FAQ

 A: Yes, you can cut rope light at specified cut lengths determined by the manufacturer and symbolized by dashed lines or a scissor outline.
 For more information, consult the Rope Light Instructions page.

-If there are any questions you have that are not discussed here, please visit our Facebook Page and make a post about it.
+If there are any questions you have that are not discussed here, please visit us on Twitter and ask us about it.
 We would be happy to assist you.